vinhgithub83/DataProVe/README.md

 The verification engine of DataProVe is based on logic (resolution based proofs), combining both the so-called backward and forward search strategies.

 <h2> Downloads: </h2>
-The tool is available in two formats, .exe and .pyc.
+The tool is available in .pcy format.
 You just need to download and double click on them to run the program.

-- <b> DataProVe-v0.9.4.pyc  </b>: To run the .pyc file you need to install, <b> Python version 3.8.2 or 3.8.5 32bit/64bit or above </b> (from https://www.python.org/downloads/).
+- <b> DataProVe-v0.9.5.pyc  </b>: To run the .pyc file you need to install, <b> Python version 3.8.2 or 3.8.5 32bit/64bit or above </b> (from https://www.python.org/downloads/).
 If you have an older version of Python (e.g. Python 3.6), the .pyc file still runs, but some functionality might be missing.
       * This file can be run by either double clicking on the DataProVe-v0.9.3.pyc file, or
       * from command line, e.g., under Windows cmd using the command (assumed that you already added Python to path, see this guide https://geek-university.com/python/add-python-to-the-windows-path/):

-            python "<replace_with_path_to_file>\DataProVe-v0.9.4.pyc"
+            python "<replace_with_path_to_file>\DataProVe-v0.9.5.pyc"

-Note: MD5: d2659a066265b6ac5a9de94f846a9416
+Note: MD5: 308aee7da3c2f3bf875a462c6e05177b
-(Virustotal found DataProVe-v0.9.4.pyc clean by 59 scan engines: https://www.virustotal.com/gui/file/4719e08f10b3b38915d407c19effad54a3718242c0ddac1a31f75069887d4fb4/detection)
+(Virustotal found DataProVe-v0.9.5.pyc clean by 57 scan engines: https://www.virustotal.com/gui/file/3a41e751832f5b51d2d7ca8b08567a04405eaaa74ce991f3fe26fddbd5a55d17/detection)

 <h2> Policy and Architecture Files Used in the Manual: </h2>